mattryder97/Syracuse-Final-Portfolio/README.md

 #### Matt Ryder Resume.docx
 Current Professional Resume

+#### Final Portfolio PPT.pptx
+This is slide deck used to present the projects in my portfolio

 #### Hearthstone Battlegrounds Database
 All information relating to my Heartstone Battlegrounds Database Project